skip to content

 • You may have code (e.g. Python scripts, R scripts, or SPSS or SAS syntax) that aid representation, understanding and reuse of your data.

 • Relevant code can be archived in Apollo alongside the dataset.
 Alternatively, you can deposit code as a separate ‘software/code’ output type in Elements.
 You may wish to do this if the code is a standalone output and you want to apply a software-related licence.
-Once published in Apollo, it won’t be possible to amend the code (or data) files but you can deposit a new version as a separate record if required.
-(Note: DOI versioning is not currently available in Apollo but this will be possible in 2023.)
+Once published in Apollo, it won’t be possible to amend the code (or data) files but you can deposit a new version using DOI versioning.

 22. Do you have any additional supporting documentation that relate to your data?

-Upload alongside your data files any additional files necessary for contextualising and reusing your dataset.
+Upload alongside your data files any additional files necessary for contextualising and reusing your data.

 More detailed information:

-• There may be other files in addition to a standard Readme file and possibly other forms of documentation (e.g. a codebook) that provide valuable information about your dataset and related research findings.
+• There may be other files in addition to a standard Readme file and possibly other forms of documentation (e.g. a codebook) that provide valuable information about your data and related research findings.
 The relevance of this question depends on the nature of your research but may include, for example, copies of surveys, questionnaires, participant information sheets, blank consent forms, instrument settings, protocols, data management plans, excerpts of electronic research notebooks.
 These files can be uploaded alongside your data files.
+You can submit methodology related data as a separate 'method' output type in Elements.

 • Alternatively, you can link to associated documentation located elsewhere by providing the relevant urls in the dataset form under ‘Related resources’.
 To ensure long-term preservation of any related outputs, we do recommend that any related resources are archived under persistent identifiers (e.g. a DOI) and, preferably, that a copy is also preserved with your dataset.